-While the use of nicknames is generally discouraged, their use is acceptable in cases where an individual is known primarily by a nickname or strongly prefers the use of the nickname.
+Employ the use of quotation marks if a nickname must be referenced.
+While the use of nicknames is generally discouraged, their use is acceptable in cases where an individual is known primarily by a nickname.
 The format to be used is formal first name (or initial), middle name or initial (if desired), nickname enclosed by quotation marks, and last name.

 - Georgia Tech Alumnus Francis S. “Bo” Godbold

 Subjects on film should be identified using the following formats: